Last Updated on October 10, 2023 by Editorial Team

 For example, taking a tune, and blending the sight words instead of actual words and the child can add to the music, the new words he/she is learning.

 3. Reward Program

 Rewards always motivate people to explore experiment and learn more.
 The same technique is applied in the “reward program” to educate the child with sight words.
 When a child has learned a set of a considerable number of sight words, understood, and demonstrated its meaning and usage, he/she will be rewarded with a prize, something that can leave them memorable.
 This method would work at its best, especially in groups, since it fosters healthy competition.

 4. Poem and songs

 Having hands-on activities in the learning process is always pretty exciting.
-The “poem and songs” renders the kids a joyous learning process of sight words since they create and maintain their poetry, not book.
-A poem or song would be added in the notebook weekly, and those poems would be read and re-read again, which can promote fluency in reading.
+The “poem and songs” render the kids a joyous learning process of sight words since they create and maintain their poetry, not books.
+A poem or song would be added to the notebook weekly, and those poems would be read and re-read again, which can promote fluency in reading.
 The kids can also highlight sight words or contradictorily the unfamiliar words and fiddle much more with the notebook and learn.

 5. Target practice

 The “target practice” is a fabulous and unique game that trains the child with sight words in the most indulging and engaging way.
 A target poster/bottle/target is hung on a wall that has all sight words that are required to be learned by the learner.
 The children would aim rightly at a target and shoot with a Nerf Gun/suction cup arrow.
 And then, the interesting part begins where they must rightly read the words.